oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 Additional validation rules MAY apply, but their use is out of the scope of this specification.

-## Public Key Discovery for Issuer-signed JWTs Verification {#public-key-discovery-for-issuer-signed-jwts-verification}
+## Public Key Discovery for Issuer-signed JWTs {#public-key-discovery-for-issuer-signed-jwts}

 A recipient of an SD-JWT VC MUST apply the following rules to obtain the public verification key for the Issuer-signed JWT: